 Signs with a white background are used on non-primary roads, with black text and black borders.
 Until 1994 there was an additional set that used black text and blue borders for 'local' directions, which were used on all types of road, but these are now being phased out.

 White signs also exist with other colour combinations.
 Those with black text and red borders, for example, are used for directions to Ministry of Defence sites.

 Devonshire County Council has a unique system to signpost its minor routes.
 White signs with no border and all-capitals black text indicate the most minor routes suitable for local traffic; white signs with brown borders and mixed-case black text indicate roads suitable for light traffic; white signs with blue borders and mixed-case black text (the same as those phased out elsewhere since 1994) indicate roads suitable for general traffic.

 Temporary signs, such as diversion routes or direction signs through roadworks, have black text on a yellow background.
 In the late 2000s black-on-yellow signs were erected in a small number of locations on motorways to draw attention to unusual junction layouts, but this is not standard practice and technically is not permitted.

 Tourist attractions are signed using brown-backed signs with white text and borders.
 Most also include a small pictogram to represent the attraction (a silhouette of an elephant for directions to a zoo, or of a football for directions to a stadium, for example).

 Directions for Heavy Goods Vehicles (HGVs) appear in white on black, usually with a pictogram of a lorry to make clear who the sign applies to.

 In 1994 the TSRGD (see 3.1 Where can I find information on the road signing system?) was revised and the "Guildford Rules" were introduced.
-The rules created patching, the biggest update to direction signs in thirty years.
+The rules created panels, the biggest update to direction signs in thirty years.
 The practice allows signs of one type to incorporate the colour conventions for other types of route, in order to more clearly show the types of route at a junction.